Groklaw: Media controversy

-During the first week of May 2005, Maureen O'Gara, writing in Linux World, wrote an exposé claiming to unmask Jones.
-Two weeks before O'Gara's publication, McBride said that SCO was investigating Jones' identity.
-The article included alleged, but unverified, personal information about Jones, including a photo of Jones' supposed house and purported addresses and telephone numbers for Jones and her mother.
+For the first two years of Groklaw, Jones worked anonymously, signing her articles only as "PJ".
+During the first week of May 2005, Linux World published an exposé by Maureen O'Gara claiming to unmask Jones.
+Two weeks before O'Gara's publication, SCO Group CEO Darl McBride said that SCO was investigating Jones's identity.
+The article included alleged, but unverified, personal information about Jones, including a photo of Jones's supposed house and purported addresses and telephone numbers for Jones and her mother.
 After a flood of complaints to the publisher, lobbying of the site's advertisers, and claims of a denial-of-service attack launched against the Sys-Con domain, Linux Business News' publisher Sys-Con issued a public apology, and said they dropped O'Gara and her LinuxGram column.
 Despite this assertion, O'Gara remained with Sys-Con; as of 2009, she is the Virtualization News Desk editor at Sys-Con Media, who describe her as "[o]ne of the most respected technology reporters in the business" and has her work published in multiple magazines owned by Sys-Con Media.

-SCO executives Darl McBride and Blake Stowell also denigrated Jones, and claimed that she worked for IBM.
+McBride and Blake Stowell, corporate communications director at SCO, also denigrated Jones and claimed that she worked for IBM.
 Jones denied this allegation, as did IBM in a court filing.
 During an SCO conference call on April 13, 2005, McBride said, "The reality is the web site is full of misinformation, including the people who are actually running it" when talking about Groklaw, adding also "What I would say is that it is not what it is purported to be".
 Later developments in the court cases showed that McBride's statements to the press regarding the SCO litigation had limited credibility; very few such statements were ever substantiated and most were shown to be false.
 For example, McBride claimed that SCO owned the copyrights to UNIX, and SCO filed suit to try to enforce these claims.
 The outcome went against McBride's claims.
 The jury found that SCO had not purchased these copyrights.

 SCO appealed this ruling and lost.
 McBride also made a claim to the press that there was a "mountain of code" misappropriated to create Linux.
 When SCO finally presented their evidence of infringement, which centered on nine lines of error name and number similarities in the file errno.h, Judge Wells famously said "Is this all you've got?"
-Professor Randall Davis of MIT later made a convincing demonstration that there were no elements of UNIX which might be copyright protectable present in the Linux source code.
+Professor Randall Davis of MIT later made a convincing demonstration that no elements of UNIX which might be copyright-protectable were present in the Linux source code.